 Our CSA is a group of people that appreciate great food, community, local small-scale agriculture, the environment, and the theories and practices behind living sustainably.

-For the 2019 season we will supply families with fresh, seasonal produce and cut flowers once a week.
+We will supply families with fresh, seasonal produce and cut flowers once a week.
 The pick-up is at our on-site farm stand, giving our members a chance to connect with the people, methods, and land growing their food.
 We are centrally located in Park City on Old Ranch Road, which allows easy access from most neighborhoods in the greater Park City area.
 All vegetable shares last for 18-21 weeks starting in late May or early June depending on the weather.
 At the beginning of each season the CSA share consist mostly of greens and herbs, but come July, August and September, the bounty is rich with many different vegetables.
 Check out our crops page to find out what we grow.

 In addition to CMF produce, we partner with Red Bicycle Breadworks for CSA bread shares, and a local cheese producer for cheese shares.
 Not interested in an official share of either of those?
 You can find their products for sale at the farm stand.